quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 When the server can parse the client's first flight using the original version, it can extract the client's handshake version information (see
 {{hs-vers-info}}).
-This contains the list of versions that the client thinks its original version is compatible with.
+This contains the list of versions that the client thinks its first flight is compatible with.

-If the server supports one of the client's compatible versions, and the server also believes that the original version is compatible with this version, then the server attempts to convert the client's first flight to that version.
-If that succeeds, the server replies to the client as if it had received the converted first flight.
+If the server supports one of the client's compatible versions, and the server also believes that the original version is compatible with this version, then the server converts the client's first flight to that version and replies to the client as if it had received the converted first flight.
 The version used by the server in its reply is refered to as the "negotiated version".
 The server MUST NOT reply with a version that is not present in the client's compatible versions, unless it is the original version.

-If any of these operations fail (except parsing and validation failures which are discussed in {{downgrade}}), the server will use the original version if it supports it, and if it doesn't then the server will perform incompatible version negotiation instead, see {{incompat-vn}}.
+If the server does not find a compatible version, it will use the original version if it supports it, and if it doesn't then the server will perform incompatible version negotiation instead, see {{incompat-vn}}.

 For the duration of the compatible version negotiation process, clients MUST use the same 5-tuple (source and destination IP addresses and UDP port numbers).
-During that time, clients MUST also use the same Destination Connection ID, except if the server explicitly instructs the client to use a different Destination Connection ID.
+During that time, clients MUST also use the same Destination Connection ID, except if the server explicitly instructs the client to use a different Destination Connection ID (for example, a QUIC version 1 server can accomplish this by sending an INITIAL packet with a Source Connection ID that differed from the client's Destination Connection ID).
 This allows load balancers to ensure that packets for a given connection are routed to the same server.

 # Handshake Version Information {#hs-vers-info}

-During the handshake, endpoints will exchange handshake version information, which is an opaque blob of data that is defined below.
+During the handshake, endpoints will exchange handshake version information, which is a blob of data that is defined below.
 In QUIC version 1, the handshake version information is transmitted using a new transport parameter, `version_negotiation`.
 The contents of handshake version information depend on whether the client or server is sending it, and are shown below (using the notation from the "Notational Conventions" section of {{QUIC}}):